Java Developer Resume & Writing Guide

 • Applying application-specific technical skills to autonomously produce deliverables (i.e., program changes, specifications, unit test scripts, documentation, etc.).

-• Acquiring and utilizing more in-depth business understanding to support the applications.
+• Acquiring and utilizing more in-depth business understanding supporting the applications.

 • Recognizing code, process, and/or typical inefficiencies, making recommendations for improvement, if relevant.